wllmtrng/Resume/README.md

     progress and productivity.
     - Work very closely with architect and infrastructure team to ensure new Kafka cluster and event infrastructure is ready for production by providing constructive feedback from downstream consumer's point of view.
-    - Laid the groundwork for Risk Analytics team to leverage stream processing capabilities for analytics when business need arises
 * Applied prior working knowledge with bitsets and bitwise logic as an embedded systems engineer to speed up rule matching behavior to take only .05 percent of original time.